 (Fiona Humberstone – The Brand Stylist)

 These books are for those who want to level-up their branding and marketing game.
 If you’re looking to elevate your brand, figure out your voice or make changes to your business, Brand Brilliance and How To Style Your Brand are some of the best books to read.
 Branding is not just limited to creating a beautiful logo or using branded stationery.
 It goes deeper than building a website that looks pretty.

 These books were recommended to me by fellow creatives in the wedding industry and for good reason.
 They not only cover important topics such as how to find brand clarity and how to achieve brand brilliance.
 They also give readers a glimpse into Fiona’s tried and tested process for creating a brand that flourishes.
 More than just a guide, but a practical action plan for building a business that truly works.

 Everything is Figureoutable

 Experience has taught me that the way I think can make a big difference in the kind of life I live.
 I’ve learned that getting the right mindset can spell the difference between success and failure.
-Life will keep throwing me lemons and I can’t keep playing the victim.
-If I want to achieve something, I need to figure out a way and do the work to make it happen.
+Life will keep throwing you lemons and you can’t keep playing the victim.
+If you want to achieve something, you need to figure out a way and do the work to make it happen.
 This is exactly what Marie Forleo teaches in her book.

 I totally recommend reading Everything is Figureoutable if you feel like you are stuck in a rut, frustrated with your current situation, feeling hopeless or simply just need a dose of positivity.
 Marie will make you realise that if you really want something, there are no excuses.
 She has a no-nonsense approach to figuring out how to reach your goals and achieve even your wildest dreams.